The homotopy fixed point theorem and the Quillen-Lichtenbaum conjecture in hermitian K-theory: Proofs

 of Nisnevich sheaves is an isomorphism for $q\geq\mathrm{vcd}_{2}(X)-1$.
 The result follows from the fact that $H_{\mathrm{Nis}}^{p}(X,A)=0$ for $p>\operatorname{dim}X$ and $p<0$ and strong convergence of the descent spectral sequences \cite[Theorem 7.58]{Jardineetale}. \end{proof}

 \textbf{Proofs of Theorems \ref{thm:Z2htpylimit} and \ref{thm:QL}.\ } Consider the commutative diagram:

-By the solution of the $K$-theoretic Quillen-Lichtenbaum conjecture (Theorem \ref{thm:KQL}), the homotopy fibre of the lower horizontal map is ($\mathrm{vcd}_{2}(X)-2$)-connected.
+By the solution of the $K$-theoretic Quillen-Lichtenbaum conjecture (Theorem \ref{thm:KQL}), the homotopy fiber of the lower horizontal map is ($\mathrm{vcd}_{2}(X)-2$)-coconnected.
 Lemma \ref{lem:etalHtpyLim} shows the right vertical map is an equivalence, while Lemma \ref{lem:HtpyLimitFields} shows the left vertical map is an equivalence for fields.
 This implies the Hermitian Quillen-Lichtenbaum Theorem \ref{thm:QL} for fields.
 Using Lemma \ref{lem:QLFieldsToSchemes}, we have that the upper horizontal map is an isomorphism in high degrees.
-It follows that the homotopy fibre of the left vertical map in (\ref{eqn:diag1}) is trivial in high degrees.
-By periodicity (\ref{subsec:Prelim} (\ref{item3:subsec:Prelim})), the homotopy fibre has trivial homotopy in all degrees.
+It follows that the homotopy fiber of the left vertical map in (\ref{eqn:diag1}) is trivial in high degrees.
+By periodicity (\ref{subsec:Prelim} (\ref{item3:subsec:Prelim})), the homotopy fiber has trivial homotopy in all degrees.
 Thus the left vertical map in (\ref{eqn:diag1}) is an equivalence.
 This proves the Homotopy Fixed Point Theorem \ref{thm:Z2htpylimit}.
-Since both vertical maps are equivalences, the homotopy fibre of the upper horizontal map has trivial homotopy groups in the same range as the homotopy fibre of the lower horizontal map.
+Since both vertical maps are equivalences, the homotopy fiber of the upper horizontal map has trivial homotopy groups in the same range as the homotopy fiber of the lower horizontal map.
 This proves the Hermitian Quillen-Lichtenbaum Theorem \ref{thm:QL} for schemes $X$. $\Box $ \textbf{Proof of Theorem \ref{thm:IntegralHtpyLimit}.} By Lemma \ref{W2tors}, we have $2^{m}W^{0}(X)=0$ for some $m>0$.
-The homotopy groups of $L^{\left[ n\right] }(X)$ and the Tate spectrum $\hat{H}(C_{2},\,K^{\left[ n\right] }(X))$ acquire compatible actions by $W^{0}$; see \cite{WW00}, \cite{Sch(myderived)}.
-It follows that the homotopy groups of the fibre $\mathcal{F}(X)$ of $L^{\left[ n\right] }(X)\rightarrow\hat{H} (C_{2},\,K^{\left[ n\right] }(X))$ also admit such an action, and are therefore annihilated by $2^{m}$.
+The homotopy groups of $L^{\left[ n\right] }(X)$ and the Tate spectrum $\hat{H}(C_{2},\,K^{\left[ n\right] }(X))$ acquire compatible actions by $W^{0}$; see \cite{WW00}, \cite[Remark 7.7]{Sch(myderived)}.
+It follows that the homotopy groups of the fiber $\mathcal{F}(X)$ of $L^{\left[ n\right] }(X)\rightarrow\hat{H} (C_{2},\,K^{\left[ n\right] }(X))$ also admit such an action, and are therefore annihilated by $2^{m}$.
 However, by the Homotopy Fixed Point Theorem \ref{thm:Z2htpylimit}, the homotopy cofiber of multiplication by $2^{m} \colon\mathcal{F}(X)\rightarrow\mathcal{F}(X)$ is trivial; that is, multiplication by $2^{m}$ is an isomorphism on the homotopy groups of $\mathcal{F}(X)$.
 As we have just noticed, this is the zero map.
-Hence, $\mathcal{F}(X)\simeq\ast$, and the map (\ref{WilliamsMap}) is an equivalence. $\Box $ \textbf{Proof of Corollary \ref{cor:LthTate}.} This follows from Theorems \ref{thm:Z2htpylimit} and \ref{thm:IntegralHtpyLimit} in view of the homotopy cartesian square \ref{subsec:Prelim} (2).
+Hence, $\mathcal{F}(X)\simeq\ast$, and the map (\ref{WilliamsMap}) is an equivalence. $\Box $ \textbf{Proof of Corollary \ref{cor:LthTate}.} This follows from Theorems \ref{thm:Z2htpylimit} and \ref{thm:IntegralHtpyLimit} in view of the homotopy cartesian square \ref{subsec:Prelim} (2). $\Box $ \textbf{Proof of Corollary \ref{rem:ConnectedVsNonconnected}.} This follows from the fact that the diagram